morphometry/papaya2/paper/paper.md

 the Marching Squares algorithm, and a morphometric analysis using Minkowski Tensors is performed for either the complete image or a region of interest, see \autoref{fig:morpho-image-mode}.

-# Command-line tools and bindings
+# Demos and language bindings

 In the directory `demos`, we provide a number of example programs which use the library for data analysis.
 These are meant to be modified and adapted to user needs as required.